Note that the laps of lead changes and cautions are from the broadcast, and might be a little off.

 Also built with the oval was a 2.636 mile road course, which also has a short course layout of a bit under two miles.
 The road course doesn’t use any of the banked corners.
 It does, however, use the oval’s pit lane as its backstretch, and crosses the oval’s backstretch on two occasions.

 In 1999, its first year open, the track immediately saw a major event in MotoGP.
 The South African Motorcycle Grand Prix was held at Phakisa from 1999 to 2004, when it left the track due to economic issues.
 The oval, however, remained unused.
-Phakisa’s road course continued to hold all sorts of national level events, as it does today, but there were talks of actually putting the oval to use.
+Phakisa’s road course continued to hold all sorts of national level events, but there were no known talks of actually putting the oval to use.
 Sarel Van Der Merwe, a legendary South African racer who even made a few NASCAR starts, was the only driver to ever lap the oval in a race car, doing so on opening weekend.
 He apparently was lapping it out of anger directed towards something, presumably the demolition of Goldfields, though I could never find any specifications.

 2010 ASA TRANSCONTINENTAL VRYSTAAT FREE STATE 500 STARTING LINEUP